 If you want a treadmill that does a little more than just start and stop, there are dozens of entertainment and programming options available on new machines to keep your workouts interesting and your playlists fresh.
 Here are a few we think make for an exceptional workout:

 - Speakers help keep motivation high and avoid headphone tangles.

-- Standard outlets like an MP3 are all but mandatory on exercise equipment.
+- Standard connections like an MP3 input are all but mandatory on exercise equipment.
 A USB jack allows you to download and upload workout information.

-- Fans, even a small one, do wonders to keep you from feeling overheated while working out.
+- Fans, even small ones, do wonders to keep you from feeling overheated while working out.

 - Media shelves are great for holding a tablet or magazine.
 We especially liked ones that didn’t obscure buttons and displays when we put them to use.

-- Wifi may not seem like a treadmill necessity, but it’s quickly becoming standard.
-Sync up with your treadmill’s compatible app to connect with extra fitness programming and monitor progress.
+- WiFi may not seem like a treadmill necessity, but it’s quickly becoming standard.
+Sync up with your treadmill’s compatible app to connect with extra fitness programming and monitor your progress.